Rage Against the Heavens

 - On Hex, Ella's angelic advisor actually tries to force himself on her.
 After beating him up, she tells him to tell God to screw himself.
 It's made very clear that neither side really cares about the humans caught in the middle.

-- The West Wing: President Bartlet throws something of a temper tantrum at God after Mrs. Landingham dies.
+- The West Wing: President Bartlet angrily calls out God with all the fury and eloquence of a learned, devout man after Mrs. Landingham dies.
 Includes yelling in Latin.

 "You're a son of a bitch, You know that?
 She bought her first new car and You hit her with a drunk driver.
 What?
 Was that supposed to be funny?
 "You can't conceive, nor can I, the appalling strangeness of the mercy of God," says Graham Greene.
 I don't know whose ass he was kissing there, 'cause I think You're just vindictive.
 What was Josh Lyman - a warning shot?
 That was my son!
 What did I ever do to Yours but praise His glory and praise His Name?
 There's a tropical storm that's gaining speed and power.
 They say we haven't had a storm this bad since You took out that tender ship of mine in the North Atlantic last year.
 Sixty-eight crew.
 Y'know what a tender ship does?
 Fixes the other ships!
 It doesn't even carry guns.
 It just goes around, fixes the other ships and delivers the mail.
 That's all it can do.
 Gratias tibi ago, Domine.note Yes, I lied.
 It was a sin.
 I've committed many sins.
 Have I displeased You, You feckless thug?
 3.8 million new jobs, that wasn't good?
 Bailed out Mexico, increased foreign trade, thirty million new acres of land for conservation.
 Put Mendoza on the bench.
 We're not fighting a war.
 I've raised three children.
 That's not enough to buy me out of the doghouse?
 Haec credam a Deo pio, a Deo iusto, a Deo scito?note Cruciatus in crucem.note Trus in terra servus, nuntius fui, officium perfeci.note Cruciatus in crucem.
 Eas in crucem.note "